Our mission: To protect the public by promoting excellence in chiropractic regulation through service to our member boards

 NBCE Physiotheraphy: Required

-NBCE Acupuncture: Accepted
+NBCE Acupuncture: Not Accepted

-NBCE Spec: Accepted
+NBCE Spec: Not Accepted

-Reinstatement Lapsed License: Not planning to use
+(2) Reinstatement Lapsed License: Not planning to use

 Disciplinary Cases: Can use now